Small Garden: How to Make the Most of Your Space

 Create the Illusion of Space

 First, you’ll want to make sure your space doesn’t feel cramped.
 The worst thing you can do is leave all four edges of your small garden visible.
-Hiding your walls or fences can create the illusion of more space since you can’t determine the actual edge of your garden.
+Hiding your walls or fences can create the illusion of more space since your visitors can’t easily determine the actual edge of your garden.
 Another way you can do this is by hanging mirrors.
-This technique is often done inside a home to make a room look bigger than it really is.
-In the same way, this principle can be applied outside.
+This technique is often done inside a home to make a room look bigger than it really is, but this principle can also be applied outside.
 Hanging a mirror on a fence or wall will trick the mind into thinking it’s actually a doorway or window instead.

 Nix the Furniture

 Another way you can create more space is to skip out on furniture.
 Use other objects instead to create more seating in your space.
 While chairs are nice, there’s no reason the edge of a raised garden bed can’t serve a dual purpose and become a built-in bench!
 You can also choose to use folding furniture.
 This way you can tuck it away depending on your needs.
 Folding chairs and tables can be hidden in an out of the way corner easily.
-This can ensure you have ample space to move around.
+That way you will have ample space to move around.

-Enlisting items to serve a dual purpose is another excellent way to make the most of your garden.
-For example, using a bench for storage as well as seating can get you the most use of your space!
+Implementing objects that serve a dual purpose is another excellent way to make the most of your garden.
+Using a bench for storage as well as seating can get you the most use of your space!
 It can make for a great spot to stash your garden gloves and other small tools.
 The Garden Glove has a great list of DIY storage benches for you to try out!
 Another item that can help you enjoy your small garden in more ways than one is an arbor.
 Placing your arbor in some back corner of your garden can create the illusion of space while being used as a trellis for your climbing plants.

 While growing enough produce or flowers in a small garden can seem like a daunting task, there are ways to make the most of the space you have.
 Though it will require some extra creativity and maybe a few DIY skills, your garden can be looking awesome!
 No matter what size it is!